HelloCigar/simple_quran_reader/README.md

 First things first, why?
   - I'm bored af and got nothing to do.
 I am not a religious person, but my father is.
   - This was built in 3-5 days lol.
+It's very barebones, but the backend has all the CRUD operations of a basic database.
-It's very barebones but I might add features that comes up in my head.
+  - I might add features that come up in my head.
 React is a pain to work with.
   - I might rewrite this in Svelte in the future(no guarantees).

 To run locally: